-1. God (Jesus) maintains the orderly laws of nature (Col. 1:13-17, Heb.
+1. The provision of Providence maintains the orderly laws of nature (Col. 1:13-17, Heb.
 1:3 [con - together + sistere - to stand]).
 The law and order of nature did not develop from original chaos over time; they are the provision of God for His creatures.

 Illustration: In his book, There Is a God: How the World's Most Notorious Atheist Changed His Mind, Antony Flew includes some chapters about things that changed his mind and convinced him that God exists.
 One of those chapters is titled, "Did the Universe Know We Were Coming?"
-He begins the chapter this way:
+He begins: